videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/initialise-meeting.md

 #### useMeeting

 `useMeeting` hook abstracts meeting class and is responsible to provide the states and events update happening in the meeting like participant joining and leaving a meeting.
-To know more about the properties and events accessible by these hook, go through [our API Reference](/react/api/sdk-reference/use-meeting/introduction).
+To know more about the properties and events accessible by this hook, go through [our API Reference](/react/api/sdk-reference/use-meeting/introduction).

 #### useParticipant

-`useParticipant` hook abstracts participant class and is responsible to provide the states and events update happening for a particular participant like webcam, mic streams status etc. To know more about the properties and events accessible by these hook, go through [our API Reference](/react/api/sdk-reference/use-participant/introduction).
+`useParticipant` hook abstracts participant class and is responsible to provide the states and events update happening for a particular participant like webcam, mic streams status etc. To know more about the properties and events accessible by this hook, go through [our API Reference](/react/api/sdk-reference/use-participant/introduction).

 #### usePubsub